-Prior to the consummation of the Merger, the fair value of the Pagaya Ordinary Shares underlying the stock option awards was determined by the Pagaya Board.
-Given the absence of a public trading market, the Pagaya Board considered numerous objective and subjective factors to determine the fair value of Pagaya Ordinary Shares at each meeting at which awards were approved.
-These factors included, but were not limited to: (i) contemporaneous thirdparty valuations of Pagaya Ordinary Shares; (ii) the rights, preferences, and privileges of redeemable convertible preferred shares relative to Pagaya Ordinary Shares; (iii) the lack of market ability of Pagaya Ordinary Shares; (iv) the stage and development of the Company's business; (v) general economic conditions; (vi) recent secondary transactions and (vii)the likelihood of achieving a liquidity event, such as an initial public offering ("IPO") or sale of the Company, given prevailing market conditions.
-To evaluate the fair value of the underlying Pagaya Ordinary Shares for grants between two independent valuations and after the last independent valuation, a linear interpolation framework was used.
+The fair value of the Pagaya Ordinary Shares underlying the stock option awards is determined by the Pagaya Board.
+Given the absence of a public trading market, the Pagaya Board considers numerous objective and subjective factors to determine the fair value of Pagaya Ordinary Shares at each meeting at which awards are approved.
+These factors include, but are not limited to: (i) contemporaneous third-party valuations of Pagaya Ordinary Shares; (ii) the rights, preferences, and privileges of redeemable convertible preferred shares relative to Pagaya Ordinary Shares; (iii) the lack of market ability of Pagaya Ordinary Shares; (iv) the stage and development of the Company's business; (v) general economic conditions; (vi) recent secondary transactions and (vii) the likelihood of achieving a liquidity event, such as an initial public offering ("IPO") or sale of the Company, given prevailing market conditions.
+To evaluate the fair value of the underlying Pagaya Ordinary Shares for grants between two independent valuations and after the last independent valuation, a linear interpolation framework is used.

-Following the consummation of the Merger, it is no longer necessary to determine the fair value of Pagaya Ordinary Shares, as the Class A Ordinary Shares are publicly traded.
+Following the consummation of the Merger, it will not be necessary to determine the fair value of Pagaya Ordinary Shares, as the Class A Ordinary Shares will be traded in the public market.